 Learn about wheatgrass healing

-Wheatgrass and other cereal grasses have been used successfully for healing wounds and many other conditions for several thousand years.
-In the 1930’s (pre-antibiotic era), cereal grass juice saved the lives of large numbers of US military personnel suffering from life-threatening, war-caused wound infections.
-In these pages you will find…
+Wheatgrass and other cereal grasses have been used successfully for healing wounds and many other conditions for centuries.
+For instance, in the 1930’s (pre-antibiotic period), cereal grass juice saved the lives of numerous US military personnel suffering from life-threatening wound infections.
+These pages contain examples of many medical conditions and…

 Read the full article